kvarak/dnd/docs/_Classes/warlock.md

 - #### Grand Design
     *Prerequisite: Pact of the Tome*

-    You can focus your awareness on a structure you are touching for one minute (as if concentrating on a spell) to learn its floor plan. if the building is larger than a 100 foot cube, you only learn the floor plan for a 100 foot cube area of the building, centered on you.
+    You can focus your awareness on a structure you are touching for one minute (as if concentrating on a spell) to learn its floor plan. if the building is larger than a 100 ft cube, you only learn the floor plan for a 100 ft cube area of the building, centered on you.

     Additionally, you deal double damage to objects and structures.
 Once per turn when you deal damage to a construct, it takes an additional 1d8 force damage.